oracle/docker-images/OracleCoherence/README.md

 [UPL 1.0](https://oss.oracle.com/licenses/upl/), except for the files listed above with their specific licenses.

-Copyright &copy; 2015, 2020, Oracle and/or its affiliates.
+Copyright (c) 2015, 2020, Oracle and/or its affiliates.